JMarcan/JMarcan.github.io/_posts/2020-01-25-Stories-Hidden-In-AirBnB-Data.markdown

 ### Conclusion:
 From the table and charts above is clear that on Airbnb are listed mostly entire apartments.<br/>
-- Good for tourists as they have many choices where to stay in place of their own.<br/>
+- Good for tourists as they have many choices where to stay in a place of their own.<br/>
 - Not so good for local citizens thought.
-Houses dedicated for short term rentals are often houses not available for long-term rental, making housing in a city less affordable.
+Houses dedicated to short term rentals are often houses not available for long-term rental, making housing in a city less affordable.
 This represents problem even for cities as they receive money based on how many people live in a given city.
 - The highest number of entire flats available for rent is in Prague where were listed 9947 apartments, representing 84% of total AirBnB offering there.
-Seems AirBnB is becoming more professional business platform, than platform for sharing unused spaces with visitors.
+Seems AirBnB is becoming a more professional business platform, than a platform for sharing unused spaces with visitors.

 Further reading for this topic you can find on [Airbnb vs Berlin](http://airbnbvsberlin.com/).<br/> The code to reproduce results and add your own data processing is published on [my GitHub](https://github.com/JMarcan/stories_hidden_in_airbnb_data).